alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The sun is out and the heat is a major factor now.
 I try to stay cool by running on the shady side of streets and through any fire hydrants or sprinklers.
 Hamstrings and calves are getting tight.
 I almost pull one, but I adjust my form and push it down.
 Don't let me down now muscles.

 I know I have two gears left if my body holds out.
 I prepare for another surge.
 No chances this time, pace group.
-At mile 20, I hit the NOS.
+I hit the NOS at mile 20.
 It's **go-time** (for reals).

 ##Miles 21.7 - 24.8 (8:05 min/mi)##